Facebook hits out at Russia blocking its platforms

 On the Russian government's decision to block access to Facebook in the Russian Federation: pic.twitter.com/JlJwIu1t9K— Nick Clegg (@nickclegg) March 4, 2022

+The White House said it was "deeply concerned" by Russia's decision to block the US company, and said the move was part of a broader effort to "choke off information".

+"This is part of their effort ... to cut off a range of information from their public," White House spokesperson Jen Psaki said, adding that the US was also "concerned about the threat on freedom of speech in the country".

-On Friday, Russia's Parliament passed a law imposing a jail term of up to 15 years for spreading intentionally "fake" news about the military.
+The ban comes after Russia's Parliament passed a new law this week imposing a jail term of up to 15 years for spreading intentionally "fake" news about the military.

 The BBC also said it would temporarily suspend the work of all its journalists and support staff in Russia following the introduction of the law.